Exercise Science and Sport Performance (M.S.)

 • Apply theoretical knowledge acquired in the classroom to practical experiences in clinical and/or applied settings.

-The MS in Applied Exercise Physiology & Human Performance will prepare you to work in strength and conditioning, clinical, and community-based settings.
+The MS in Exercise Science & Sport PerformanceÌýwill prepare you to work in strength and conditioning, clinical, and community-based settings.
 The degree will also prepare you for future doctoral study in exercise physiology and related fields.

 Ìý